Position as Assistant Professor

 The recipient department will be assigned a framework amount of SEK 1,000,000 per appointment per year for a maximum of four years.
 The funds are intended to finance full-time positions and are to be used for salaries and overhead costs.

 The position as assistant professor is a fixed-term career-development position lasting a maximum of four years.
 The employment is to commence at the recipient department not more than twelve months after the decision has been made by the Board of Research.
 The employment is to be agreed with the recipient department, who are responsible for the salary.

 A start-up grant for research is awarded to applicants coming from other universities and that are granted a position as assistant professor from the announcement.
-The applicant must not have had an employment or activity at Karolinska Institutet by application deadline.
+In order to be eligible for the start-up grant, the applicant may not be employed or have activities at Karolinska Institutet by application deadline.
 The start-up grant is a non-recurring amount of SEK 750,000.

-The applicant should have published in internationally leading journals in his/her field in recent years, and occupied a prominent place in the list of authors, preferably as first author and senior author.
-The applicant must have potential as the principal applicant for obtaining good, and external financing.
+The applicant should have published in internationally leading journals in his/her field in recent years, and occupy a prominent place in the list of authors, preferably as first author.
+The applicant must have the capability, as the principal applicant, to obtain good and external financing.

 How to apply